Ingo Nussbaumer: Work

 Nussbaumer's spectral light installations deploy prisms and stencils, which he created after extensive experiments on color effects.
 All his objects operate with spectral light phenomena.
 He employs slide projectors with a slit or a small shadowing balk to shoot light through large water prisms.
 The refracted light beams are collected on custom-built screens to fragment the spectral light phenomena.
 Additional prisms are installed, which on inspection show new color constellations and variations to the original color set.

 For more than ten years, he investigated the reciprocal effect of prismatic colors, thereby expanding Josef Albers' work "Interaction of Color" into the spectral color medium.
 In reference to Wolfgang Goethe's experimental method of variation, Nussbaumer refined Goethe's approach on color by incorporating Isaac Newton's groundbreaking work on optics and the color spectrum.
-In 1995, Nussbaumer's phenomenological research on spectral colors resulted in the discovery of six new irregular color spectra to which he refers to as "Unordentliche Spektren".
+In 1995, Nussbaumer's phenomenological research on spectral colors resulted in the discovery of six new irregular color spectra to which he refers as "Unordentliche Spektren".
 With the incorporation of both Wolfgang Goethe's methodology in optics, as well as Isaac Newton's optical experimentum crucis, Nussbaumer's findings in his research on spectral color effects allowed for a discourse between art, philosophy and physics.